akhilsaini/aws-csa-2017/README.md

 6. Data-Driven architectures.
 7. Improve through game days.

+## Security : WAF First Pillar

 ### Design Principles

 1. Apply security at all layers.
     1. Not just edge firewalls.
-Apply it a subnet level , ACLs , which ports used on ELB, instances
+Apply it a subnet level , ACLs , which ports used on ELB, instances.
     2. Run anti-virus on Windows instances

-2. Enables traceability
+2. Enables traceability.

-3. Automate responses to security events – E.g. SNS notification for ssh
+3. Automate responses to security events – E.g. SNS notification for ssh.
 4. Focus on securing your system.

-5. Automate security best practices. – Use hardened AMIs
+5. Automate security best practices. – Use hardened AMIs.
+Ref : https://www.cisecurity.org/
 6. AWS Shared Responsibility Model – Customer responsible for data and OS.
 AWS responsible for security of underlying infrastructure & as a service offerings – RDS etc.

-### Security Areas
+### Definition : Security Areas

   1. Data protection
   2. Privilege management